provenance-io/how-to-provenance/provenance-smart-contract-example/README.md

 }
 ```

+That math looks good to me!

-Done!
-You can now store, instantiate, and communicate with a smart contract on the Provenance system!
+Well done!
+You can now store, instantiate, and communicate with a smart contract on the Provenance blockchain!

+## Build your own

+Want to build your own smart contract from scratch?
+The [provwasm](https://github.com/provenance-io/provwasm) repository has an excellent [tutorial](https://github.com/provenance-io/provwasm/tree/main/docs/tutorial) for building a smart contract repository on the Provenance blockchain.